iwonaluszowicz/iwonaluszowicz.github.io/filmmaking.markdown

 ---
 My filmmaking journey started during lockdown in 2021.
 I took an online course with the adult education college City Lit and made a little film about a stuffed penguin and its human housemate (see below).

-After that, I completed a certificate in filmmaking at the NFTS and a practical filmmaking traineeship with Four Corners Studio in East London.
+In 2022, I completed a certificate in filmmaking at the NFTS and a practical filmmaking traineeship with Four Corners Studio in East London.
 (Thank you to BFI + Tower Hamlets Council for funding.)

 In 2023, I produced and directed my first ‘proper’ short film, Sugar Push.
-It follows a young woman attending a swing dance social.
 We’re currently still in post-production, but you can check out the film’s [instagram @sugarpushshortfilm](https://www.instagram.com/sugarpushshortfilm/)

 I’ve linked two of my videos below.
 They’re very much student projects, but they make me laugh and might make some of you laugh too…